Scott Rolle: Acting

 Rolle began acting in local community theater productions put on by the Fredericktowne Players, Montgomery Playhouse, and No Dog Theater Productions.
 He went on to supporting roles in the independent films Substance and Money Matters as well as various commercials and training films.

 In July 2010, he joined the cast of Brad Meltzer's Decoded, which premiered December 2, 2010, on the History Channel as an investigator and legal expert who looks into alleged conspiracies and unsolved mysteries around the world.

+Writing

+Rolle is also a published author whose first novel Prime Suspect was released in the fall of 2025.
+The fictional work is a crime thriller taking place in Rolle's hometown of Frederick, Maryland.

 In the media

 Rolle has appeared on national television and radio programs such as Larry King Live, The O'Reilly Factor, Fox News Live with Rita Cosby, CNN's Burden of Proof and others.
 He has been quoted in the Washington Post, the Los Angeles Times, and the New York Times as an expert on criminal defense and criminal law.

 Personal life

 Rolle resides in Frederick County, Maryland.
 He has two grown children of his own.
 His late father-in-law was former state's attorney and judge J. Thomas Nissel.